dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ### Get a License Key

 - The `BarcodeReader` module of Dynamsoft Capture Vision needs a valid license to work.
 - A time-limited public trial license is available for every new device for the first use of Dynamsoft Capture Vision.
-You can find the public trial license on the following parts of this page.
 - If your public trial key is expired, please visit <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=docs" target="_blank">Private Trial License Page</a> to get a 30-day trial extension.
 - [Contact Us](https://www.dynamsoft.com/company/contact/)  to purchase a full license